 Because past performance is the best indicator of future performance, the employer may ask open-ended questions about how you reacted in particular situations.
-Use the STAR Method to knock those questions out of the park!
+Use the STAR Method to answer these questions most effectively!

 PREPARE

 Practice!
 Think of stories and examples that best demonstrate suitable behavior.